nicoespeon/gitgraph.js/packages/gitgraph-node/README.md

-**❗ This rendering library is still under development.
-Use at your own risks until v2.**
+**❗ This rendering library is still under development and is not stable.**

 # `gitgraph-node`